Scanning flow cell

-Scanning Flow Cell (SFC) is an electrochemical technique, based on the principle of channel electrode.
-The electrolyte is continuously flowing over a substrate that is introduced externally on translation stage.
-In contrast to the reference and counter electrode that are integrated in the main channel or placed in side compartments connected with a salt bridge.
+Scanning Flow Cell (SFC) is an electrochemical technique, based on the principle of the channel electrode.
+In an SFC, electrolyte is continuously flowing over a small polycarbonate block which contains two intersecting channels that form an elliptical opening.

 SFC utilizes V-formed geometry with a small opening on the bottom (in range of 0.2-1mm diameter) used to establish the contact with sample.
-The convective flow is sustained also in non-contact mode of operation that allows easy exchange of the working electrode.
+The convective flow is sustained also in the non-contact mode of operation that allows easy exchange of the working electrode.

 Application

 The SFC is employed for combinatorial and high-throughput electrochemical studies.
 Due to its non-homogenous flow profile distribution, it is currently used for comparative kinetic studies.
 SFC is predominantly used for coupling of electrochemical measurements with post analytical techniques like UV-Vis, ICP-MS, ICP-OES etc. This makes possible a direct correlation of electrochemical and spectrometric signal.
 This methodology was successfully applied for corrosion studies.